cloudflare/cloudflare-plugin-frontend/README.md

 4. Load `index.html` in your browser.

 # Production
-For production run `npm run build:production` to get a minified version of compiled.js
+For production run `yarn run build:production` to get a minified version of compiled.js

 # Building Your Own Backend
 This repository serves as the front end for all of our 3rd party integrations.